41st Siege Battery, Royal Garrison Artillery: Winter 1917–18

 When 41st Siege Bty's two new guns arrived on 4 November from the Ordnance Depot at Calais, they were taken by light railway and successfully emplaced at Iron Cross Corner, but XIV Corps HQ had been transferred to the Italian Front on 29 October, and 23rd HAG fell virtually silent while the new headquarters took over.
-The battery was transferred to 85th HAG on 7 November and the gunners spent from 14 November to 18 December at (what had been) XIV Corps' Training Area at Noordpeene while the guns were in the workshops.85th Bde War Diary April 1917–February 1919, TNA file WO 95/ 479/1.
+The battery was transferred to 85th HAG on 7 November and the gunners spent from 14 November to 18 December at (what had been) XIV Corps' Training Area at Noordpeene while the guns were in the workshops.

 41st Siege Bty then rejoined 23rd HAG at Noordschote in the northern part of the Ypres Salient on 20 December.
 By now HAG allocations were becoming more fixed, and during December 1917 they were converted into permanent RGA brigades once more.
 For the rest of the war the battery was in 23rd (9.2-inch Howitzer) Brigade, RGA, along with two other 6-inch howitzer batteries and one of 9.2-inch howitzers (the latter being 94th Siege Bty, also partly formed from Territorials from the 1st Durham RGA).